Veeru Potla: Personal life

 Veeru Potla was born in Piduguralla, Guntur district, Andhra Pradesh into a farmer's family.
-He completed his secondary & higher education in Piduguralla.
+He completed his secondary & higher education in Piduguralla.He studied in A P Residential School, Tadikonda (APRST) from 1982 to 1986).
 Potla's interest in film brought him to Hyderabad, India, where he started his career as a screenwriter.
 He married a girl from a family with no film experience in Rajahmundry.

 Potla has said that he admires directors K.Viswanath & Woody Allen.